Skip to main content

 Built so the IPC pack survives the consultant's cut.

-• Every chainage-level entry saves locally first and syncs when signal returns.
+• Every chainage-level entry is saved on the spot and syncs when signal returns.
 Remote road sections do not wait for connectivity.

-• Every transaction has a sync state.
+• You can always see whether a field entry has reached the office yet.
 No silent gaps between section reality and IPC submission.

 • Every action is attributed to a PIN-level worker, crew, section, and time.
 The audit trail is the record that survives the parliamentary committee.